 Different Types of Mice in Maine

-Maine is home to a variety of wildlife.
-Among the smaller critters of the state are its mice, who play a crucial role in the local ecosystem.
-The following are different types of mice that are found in Maine, each with their own unique characteristics and contributions to the region.
+Maine is home to a variety of wildlife, and among the smaller critters are its mice.
+These mice, although often overlooked, play a crucial role in the local ecosystem.
+The following are the different types of mice found in Maine, each with its unique characteristics and contributions to the region.

 White-Footed Mouse